pallavi-narsing/selenium-search-validation/README.md

 chromedriver --version

-Running the Test
+Running the Test:

 To execute the test script, navigate to the project directory and run:

 pytest qa_selenium_test.py

-Expected Output
+Expected Output:

 The script will open the Selenium Playground Table Search Demo.